 Campfire recipes should still be healthy, no matter what.
 Here’s the easiest way to have some greens out in the wilderness.
 In a Ziploc, season your zucchinis with lemon zest, salt, pepper, and olive oil.
 Let sit for a while, then grill over your campfire!

-Are you ready to take on the wilderness?
-I know I am!
-These campfire recipes will make sure you have the strength and stamina to make your camping trip truly memorable.
-You could even let the entire family help out in making these campfire recipes!
-Now, pack your ingredients, and get ready for the ultimate and most delicious outdoor experience!
+Campfire recipes don’t have to be tasteless and tolerable.
+A fun outdoor activity needs delicious recipes to match the appetite.
+These campfire recipes will make sure you enjoy the food as much as your time outdoors to make it truly memorable.
+You can even let the entire family help out in making these campfire recipes.
+Pack your ingredients and get ready for the ultimate and most delicious outdoor experience!

-Want more recipes to bring to your camping trip?
-Try this Grilled Corn on the Cob with Chili-Lime Butter & Cotija Cheese!
 Which of these campfire recipes are you excited to make?
-Let us know in the comments section!
+Let us know in the comments section below!

 Don’t forget to keep in touch, foodies!